 " in 1962.

-In 1993, the three remaining members of Booker T. & the MG's (Steve Cropper, Donald "Duck" Dunn, and Booker T. Jones), backed Neil Young on his tour.
-They ended each show with this.
+In 1993, when the three remaining members of Booker T. & the MG's (Steve Cropper, Donald "Duck" Dunn, and Booker T. Jones), backed Neil Young on his tour, they ended each show with "Dock of the Bay."

 Booker T. & the MG's were on tour when they found out about Redding's death.
 They were in an Indiana airport with their flight delayed because of snow when one of their members called the Stax office and got the horrific news.
 When they returned to Memphis, Steve Cropper mixed the song for release.
 He said it was "maybe the toughest thing I've ever done."
 Redding's body had not even been recovered when Cropper finished the song.